 2 Sightmark Photon XT 4.6x42S Digital Night Vision Riflescope

 This doesn’t change much about the balance and feel of a lightweight carbine that you would use for hog hunting in heavy brush.
-This is very much a “Plain Jane” night vision scope that is often very many bells and whistles but, for the money, this is an excellent night vision scope for hunting.
+This is very much a “Plain Jane” night vision scope that doesn’t offer any bells and whistles but, for the money, this is an excellent night vision scope for hunting.

-It’s simple construction, bare-bones approach to controls and attention to detail when it comes a battery life and overall weight and bulk means that you will be able to use this rifle scope and dark, all night for coyote hunting and shooting.
+It’s simple construction, bare-bones approach to controls and attention to detail when it comes to battery life and overall weight and bulk means that you will be able to use this rifle scope all night for coyote hunting and shooting.

 3 ATN X-Sight II 5-20x/85mm Smart Day & Night Rifle Scope

 If you’re looking for one of the most technologically advanced rifle scopes on the market, this is it.
 This scope literally incorporates a miniature computer to give you just about everything you would need to shoot and hunt at long ranges.

 For starters, this scope from ATN is named the X-Sight II and is built around an adjustable 5-20x power magnification lens and 85 mm objective lens.
 That gives you ample magnification and light gathering ability to use day or night out to the very edge of most cartridges ballistic potential.

 Combine this with the ability to use the ballistic calculator, rangefinder, electronic compass global positioning system, and barometer and you have literally everything but the kitchen sink to allow you to hit targets at very long ranges.